MostHappyCougar/HDF5ImageMarker/README.md

 Now you can use this util via running `torch_importer.py` as regular python script
 ## Detail configuring
 You can also configurate some parameters of marking via `config.xml`.
 Be aware changing any parameters when `torch_importer.py` is still running is not prodlike scenario.
-You may change any parameter in `config.xml` only before `torch_importer.py` is ranю
+You may change any parameter in `config.xml` only before `torch_importer.py` is ran.
 ### Parameters overview
 - `img_w` and `img_h` - the sizes that an each image will be resized to. `img_w` is image width, `img_h` is image height
 - `window_size_w` and `window_size_h` - It's aboout size of window an each image will be show upon